edgedb/edgedb/docs/guides/auth/index.rst

    * - ``https://example.com/myapp/somewhere/else``
      - ✅
    * - ``http://example.com/myapp``
-     - Does not match the protocol
+     - Does not match the protocol (starts with http, not https)
    * - ``https://example.com:443/myapp``
      - Does not match the port
    * - ``https://auth.example.com/myapp``